White people: United States

 In the early twenty-first century, the relationship between some ethnic groups and whiteness remains complex.
-In particular, some Jewish and Arab individuals both self-identify and are considered as part of the White American racial category, but others with the same ancestry feel they are not white nor are they perceived as White by American society.
+In particular, some Jewish and Arab individuals both self-identify and are considered as part of the White American racial category, but others with the same ancestry feel they are not White and may not always be perceived as White by American society.
 The United States Census Bureau proposed but withdrew plans to add a new category for Middle Eastern and North African peoples in the U.S. Census 2020.
 Specialists disputed whether this classification should be considered a White ethnicity or a race.
 According to Frank Sweet, "various sources agree that, on average, people with 12 percent or less admixture appear White to the average American and those with up to 25 percent look ambiguous (with a Mediterranean skin tone)".

 The current U.S. Census definition includes as White "a person having origins in any of Europe, the Middle East or North Africa."
 The U.S. Department of Justice's Federal Bureau of Investigation describes White people as "having origins in any of the original peoples of Europe, the Middle East, or North Africa through racial categories used in the Uniform Crime Reports Program adopted from the Statistical Policy Handbook (1978) and published by the Office of Federal Statistical Policy and Standards, U.S. Department of Commerce."
-The "white" category in the UCR includes non-black Hispanics.
+The "White" category in the UCR includes all Hispanics who do not identify as black, Asian, or Native American, as the "some other race" designation used to classify most nonwhite or mestizo Hispanics is not officially recognized or included.